xdefago/stats-ci/README.md

+[![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

 # stats-ci

-[![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

 NB: As probably obvious from the `0.0.x` version number, this crate is not currently in a finished state and any commit can possibly introduce breaking changes.
-At this point, I am making no efforts to preserve backward compatibility.
+At this point, I am making no particular efforts to preserve backward compatibility.
 Therefore, please use at your own risks at least until version `0.1` or above.

 ## Description